-Our team of NRAC Registered Access Consultants combine a detailed knowledge of disability legislation and best practice, with the technical, practical and commercially- aware approach that you would expect of a Chartered Building Surveyor.
+Our team of NRAC Registered Disabled Access Consultants combines a detailed knowledge of disabled access regulations and best practices, with the technical, practical and commercially- aware approach that you would expect of a Chartered Building Surveyor.

-This ensures we deliver Access Audit Reports which really focus on the client brief and include recommendations which are ‘buildable’, cost- effective and always deliverable.
+This ensures we deliver Disability Access Audit reports that focus on the client brief and include recommendations which are ‘buildable’, cost-effective and always deliverable

-We don’t have an ‘agenda’ and always focus on what our client wants, be that a desire to drive best-practice standards or simply to be sure that they are meeting minimum requirements.
+We don’t have an ‘agenda’ and always focus on what our client wants, be that a desire to drive best-practice standards or simply to be sure that they are meeting minimum DDA access requirements.

 What is an Access Audit?